Almira Lincoln Phelps: Personal views and philosophies

-Almira Phelps saw science as an aid to religion, and as something which was important for women to learn.
+Almira Phelps saw science as an aid to religion and as important for women to learn.
 She believed that the study of science would enrich the minds of women and better prepare them to become intelligent wives to men of science, and knowledgeable mothers who were better equipped to raise children.
 Raised to believe that men and women had specific roles in the world, Almira saw the things she taught as an important aid toward helping women thrive in their roles as wives and mothers.
 Similarly, Almira believed that science and religion supported each other, and encouraged women to study science as a way of strengthening their religious convictions.
 She believed strongly that such a firm faith would be beneficial to future mothers, who could rear their children to honor God.

-Though she was a strong advocate for the education of women in the nineteenth century, Almira herself was adamantly and vocally against women's suffrage.
+Though she was a strong advocate for women's education in the nineteenth century, Almira herself was adamantly and vocally opposed to women's suffrage.
 She championed feminine grace and delicacy, and firmly believed that a woman's place was ultimately in the home.
-Among Almira's students' generation especially, there were many suffragists who advocated for equal rights.
+Among Almira's students' generation, especially, there were many suffragists who advocated for equal rights.